AndrewC101/PokemonAmbrosia/README.md

     - Battle Mirror where you battle an exact copy of your current team.
     - Battle Roulette where you battle a random boss enemy you have fought before and receive a random reward.
     - Battle Arcade where you select a team to use, then an enemy to fight against from a selection of Gym Leader, Elite Four and boss teams.
 You start with all Gym leaders and unlock other characters as you play through the story.
-    - Battle trial where you face consecutive story enemies of increasing strength 	with your party only being healed every three fights.
+    - Battle Trial where you face consecutive story enemies of increasing strength with your party only being healed every three fights.
-    - Battle tower which now consists of four 6v6 fights with no rules and has five difficulties.
+    - Battle Tower which now consists of four 6v6 fights with no rules and has five difficulties.
-    - Battle tower (mirror mode) here instead of using your own party you use an exact copy of the random enemy party.
-Keeping the fights interesting.
+    - Battle Tower (Mirror mode) where instead of using your own party you use an exact copy of a random enemy party, keeping the fights interesting.
 - A recurring RPG minigame where the player plays through stories from popular IPs such as Star Wars, DBZ and Lord of the Rings where the player takes part in battles with fixed teams.
-- Invader enemy class based on dark souls invaders.
+- Invader enemy class based on Dark Souls invaders.
 They don't generally have high level Pokémon but their Pokémon are min-maxed and they utilize meta strategies.
 They are all avoidable.

 <img src="/screenshots/battletower.png" width="150" height="150" />     <img src="/screenshots/mirrormode.png" width="150" height="150" />    <img src="/screenshots/arcademenu.png" width="150" height="150" />    <img src="/screenshots/arcadeconfirm.png" width="150" height="150" />